-Radiation Intensity (kW/m2) Damage to Equipment Exposure to People 4 Sufficient to cause pain to personnel if unable of the skin (second degree burns); 0% lethalit 12.5 Minimum energy required for piloted ignition of wood; melting of plastic tubing.
+Radiation Intensity (kW/m2) Damage to Equipment Exposure to People 4 Sufficient to cause pain to personnel if unable to reach cover within 20 seconds; blistering of the skin (second degree burns); 0% lethality.
+12.5 Minimum energy required for piloted ignition of wood; melting of plastic tubing.
 1% lethality in 1 minute.
 First-degree burns in 10 seconds.
 25 Minimum energy required to ignite wood at indefinitely long exposures (non-piloted).
 1% lethality in 30 seconds.
 Significant injury in 10 seconds.
 37.5 Sufficient to cause damage to process equipment.
 100% lethality in 1 minute.
 1 % lethality in 10 seconds.